 Here, Woman And Home's deputy food editor Katy McClelland demonstrates 10 ways to decorate a Christmas cake, which are surprisingly easy but will make a seriously impressive Christmas centrepiece.
-These simple decorating ideas show you how to take classic white fondant icing to the next level, using simple techniques and decorations that you can find in any supermarket.
+These simple Christmas cake ideas show you how to take classic white fondant icing to the next level, using simple techniques and Christmas cake decorations that you can find in any supermarket.

 Make your own using our traditional fruit cake recipe, or cheat and buy one - we got ours from Waitrose; it's a richly fruited Christmas cake.